Russia says its border regions attacked; Moscow's forces hit clinic in central Ukrainian city

 The blasts smashed a hole in the roof of one building and blew out windows in an apartment building.

-“We just went to bed and then there was such a strong, terrible boom,” said resident Tatiana Safonova.
-“We ran outside.
-There were people running, but nothing else was going on.”
+"We just went to bed and then there was such a strong, terrible boom," resident Tatiana Safonova said.
+"We ran outside.
+There were people running, but nothing else was going on."

 She said described the sound beforehand "like a growling, noisy moped driving by."

-Krasnodar regional Gov. Veniamin Kondratyev wrote on Telegram that there were no casualties and that some buildings were damaged but essential infrastructure was unharmed.
+Krasnodar regional Gov. Veniamin Kondratyev wrote on Telegram that there were no casualties and while some buildings were damaged, essential infrastructure was unharmed.

 Krasnodar Mayor Yevgeny Naumov said a residential building and an office building were damaged.